feature-hub/feature-hub/docs/getting-started/motivation.md

 - Multiple teams with different technologies and knowledge should be able to own, develop, and deploy composable features independently.
-- Multiple micro frontends need a way to safely interact with singleton browser APIs like the URL/history or localStorage.
+- Micro frontends need a way to share browser APIs and resources not intended for shared use (e.g. History, Local Storage).
 - Micro frontends must be able to share state to facilitate a consistent UX.
-  - Examples for features needing shared state are: a manager for ensuring only one modal is open at a time, or multiple micro frontends that display information about the same product selected in one of the micro frontends.
+- It should be possible to compose micro frontends without deployment of the integration environment.
 - For SEO purposes, and to operate existing fat client frontend apps which need to fetch great amounts of data on boot, server-side rendering must be supported.